Richard L. Stouffer

 A major unanswered question in reproductive research is which factors control the cyclic activity of the ovary.
 The female ovarian or menstrual cycle lasts 28 days.
 In the first half of the cycle, one follicle is selected to mature and release an egg for possible fertilization in the reproductive tract; in the second half, the follicle wall is converted into the corpus luteum - an endocrine gland that secretes the hormone progesterone that is vital for the initiation and maintenance of pregnancy.

 Richard Stouffer and his associates investigate the factors controlling the growth and ovulation of the mature follicle at midcycle, as well as development of the corpus luteum from the ovulatory follicle and its function until the end of the menstrual cycle or into early pregnancy.
-Studies on intact monkeys and research on isolated ovarian tissues and cells are unraveling the complex interaction between substances produced within the ovary (e.g., progesterone and angiogenic factors) and those coming from other organs (gonadotropins from the pituitary gland and placenta) in controlling the ovulatory follicle and corpus luteum.
+Studies on intact monkeys and research on isolated ovarian tissues and cells are unraveling the complex interaction between substances produced within the ovary (e.g., steroid hormones and growth factors) and those coming from other organs (gonadotropins from the pituitary gland and placenta) in controlling the ovulatory follicle and corpus luteum.

 This research is directly relevant to continued efforts to improve the clinical approaches to treating infertility and high-risk pregnancy, and to develop new methods of contraception.
 New information will also aid in the preservation of nonhuman primates through assisted reproductive techniques, such as in vitro fertilization.